 All requests for transfer to TTUHSC School of Nursing from a different School of Nursing must be made no later than two months prior to the first day of the semester in which transfer admission is requested.
 The minimum cumulative GPA for transfer admission consideration is 3.0.
 A student seeking transfer completes an online application showing the expected entry point.
 The criteria considered for transfer are the same as those criteria considered for a new admission.
 In addition, the transfer student must submit a letter of standing from the dean or department chair of the School of Nursing previously attended.
+Veteran to BSN Program students may be required to meet additional criteria specific to military service.

 Under certain circumstances, it may be appropriate for an individual to seek admission as a special non-degree seeking student.
 This admission is for the purpose of taking a limited number of courses for one semester only.
 It is not an avenue for seeking a degree.
-The individual must receive approval from the Second Degree BSN Program Council for enrollment.
+The individual must receive approval from the Accelerated BSN Admissions and Progressions Committee for enrollment.